w3c/wai-curricula/content/designer/colors-and-styles.md

 * explain how people with disabilities rely on colors and styles to identify and distinguish different user interface components
 * create designs that allow for  adequate contrast ratios between foreground user interface components, such as text, images of text, and controls and their corresponding background
-* ensure distinguishable styles are used to identify different components, such as text, links, buttons, or form elements
 * create designs that allow for clear and distinguishable focus indicators, for example using surrounding lines, background color, and highlighting
+* create designs that allow for content that does not flash or create physical reactions
-* ensure that different page regions are conveyed using distinguishable styles
+* ensure that different page regions and user interface components are conveyed using distinguishable styles
-* ensure flashing content is below the general flash and red flash thresholds, or that there is no content that flashes more than three times in a second
-* ensure additional mechanisms are available apart from color alone to convey information, such as labels and icons
+* ensure additional mechanisms are available apart from color alone to convey information, such as text cues and icons

 {% include excol.html type="all" %}